What To Wear In Banff In Winter

 Winter Parka Down Jacket

-A winter jacket is great to pack if you have one handy.
-We wear heavy-down parka jackets with a hood for running errands in town or walking around the neighborhood.
+If you have a winter jacket handy, it’s great to pack one.
+We wear heavy-down parka jackets with hoods for running errands in town or walking around the neighborhood.
 It’s great for people who come to Banff to pack at least one heavy winter jacket.
-These are great for sipping hot chocolate at Lake Louise, a horse sleigh ride, or even going for a dog sled when you’re not very active.
+These are great for sipping hot chocolate at Lake Louise, going on a horse sleigh ride, or even going for a dog sled when you’re not very active.

 Down Jacket